theelous3/noio_ws/docs/source/overview_of_websockets.rst

 It is not required to understand everything on this page in order to effectively write a websocket client or server.
 However, if you're making something non-trivial you will probably want to be familiar with the stuff above, and general concepts like the structure of a websocket frame, opcodes, fin bit, rsrv bits, extension/subprotocol headers.

+Any and all protocol violations, regardless of how minor they are, must result in the (if possible) immediate sending of a ``close`` frame and (regardless of if possible) closure of the connection.

 **Thus ends the 'things you absolutely must know' section.**

 The websocket connection lifespan and frame structure.